shajra/nix-project/README.md

 ## Documenting with Emacs Org-mode<a id="sec-1-3"></a>

 In addition to building and distributing a project, we often want to document it as well.
-Good documentation often has example snippets of code and output/results.
-Ideally, these snippets of documentation can be generated with automation, so that they reflect the code in the project.
+Good documentation often has example snippets of code followed by the output of an evaluation/invocation.
+Ideally, these snippets of output are generated with automation, so that they are congruent with the code in the project.
 This leads to some form of [literate programming](https://en.wikipedia.org/wiki/Literate_programming).

 The state of literate programming is not that advanced in general.
-However, [Emacs' Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) has some fairly compelling features in the spirit of literate programming.
-With Org-mode, we can evaluate code blocks and inject the results in blocks right below the code.
+However, [Emacs' Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) has some compelling features in the spirit of literate programming.
+With Org-mode, we can evaluate code blocks and inject the results inline right below the code.
 And this all can then be exported to the format of our choice.

 Manually managing an Emacs installation, including requisite plugins, is historically hard to do consistently and portably.
-Fortunately, Nix can install in a precisely configured Emacs as a dependency without conflicting with any installations of Emacs already on a system.
+Fortunately, Nix can install a precisely configured Emacs instance as a dependency without conflicting with any installations of Emacs already on a system.

-The `org2gfm` script orchestrates Nix's configuration, installation, and execution of Emacs to generate our documentation.
+The `org2gfm` script orchestrates with Nix the configuration, installation, and execution of Emacs to generate our documentation.
 Emacs is run in a headless mode by `org2gfm`, so the fact we're using Emacs at all is hidden.

 Note that as its name implies `org2gfm` only generates [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) from Org-mode files.
 This is currently all the author needs for projects already hosted on GitHub.